PO1 Ryan Sykes

-With his newfound financial freedom of living mortgage-free, Ryan will be able to give back to his community through the Rotary Club, and provide a better quality of life for his son.
+With his newfound financial freedom of living mortgage-free, Ryan will be able to give back to his community through his Rotary Club, and provide a better quality of life for his son.

 Ryan would like to thank those in advance who will support the building of his Homes For Our Troops home.
 “Thank you for this chance to start a new chapter in my life.
 This is an opportunity that I never dreamed of and one I shall never take for granted,” he says.